ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-*  The Domain Owner desires only that an actor performing a DMARC verification check apply any special handling rules it might have in place, such as rewriting the RFC53322.From header; the Domain Owner is testing its setup at this point, and so does not want the handling policy to be applied. ("t=y")
+*  The Domain Owner desires only that an actor performing a DMARC verification check apply any special handling rules it might have in place, such as rewriting the RFC53322.From header; the Domain Owner is testing its setup at this point and so does not want the handling policy to be applied. ("t=y")

 The DMARC policy record might look like this when retrieved using a